PMB Motivation Letters: A Practical Guide for SA Doctors

 How Sphygmos helps

-Sphygmos drafts PMB motivation letters with this regulatory framework built in — the Act, Regulation 8 and the formulary substitution provisions cited where they apply, structured around your clinical findings and ICD-10 codes.
-Every motivation is produced as a draft for you to review, amend and sign; nothing is ever sent on your behalf.
+Sphygmos drafts PMB motivation letters with the current regulatory framework built in: the Medical Schemes Act, Regulation 8 and the formulary substitution provisions, applied where the case calls for them and structured around your clinical findings and ICD-10 codes.
+Every motivation is produced as a draft, ready for your review, amendment and signature.
+Nothing is ever sent on your behalf.

 Frequently asked questions